Skip to content

 Test Structure

-• Unit Tests: Test individual components and functions
+• Unit Tests: Test individual components and functions in isolation

-• Integration Tests: Test component interactions
+• Integration Tests: Test component interactions and workflows

-• Mock Objects: Obsidian API is mocked for testing
+• Mock Objects: Obsidian API is mocked for testing in tests/__mocks__/

 Writing Tests

-import { PomodoroTimer } from '../src/logic/timer';
+import { PluginWithPrivates } from "../setup";

-import { mockPlugin, mockSettings } from './__mocks__/obsidian';
+import { createStandardTestPlugin, cleanupStandardTestPlugin } from "../helpers/plugin-test-helpers";

-describe('PomodoroTimer', () => {
+beforeEach(async () => {

 });